zzolo/srccon-data/2014/transcripts/Introduction.md

 >> Hey, I'm Jeff from Philadelphia.
 Nick Keen movies.
 >> Jen Low from Brooklyn via Arizona.
 Data, communication, and open spaces.
 >> I'm Casey Holland from New York.
 I like systems thinking, free education, and small tools.
 >> Pipin Lee from Toronto, Canada.
-I like teaching code with bad gifs, ey.
+I like teaching code with bad gifs, eh.
 >> Is that it?
 All right.
 That was 18 minutes and seven seconds.
 [ Applause ]
 I think we can do better, so let's do it again.